orbeon/orbeon-forms-doc/contributors/test-plan.md

     - assign types to controls
     - check that validation is working as per the types
     - check schema types are reloaded in Control Settings dialog
+        - *NOTE: This is note the case with `xforms-types.xsd`, probably because the types are in the `xf:` namespace.
+Use the Bookcast `schema.xsd` instead.*

 ### Database service \[2016.2 DONE\]